LLNL/sundials/doc/kinsol/guide/source/Introduction.rst

 Fixed a compilation error with the Intel oneAPI 2022.2 Fortran compiler in the Fortran 2003 interface test for the serial ``N_Vector``.

+Fixed a bug in the SUNLINSOL_LAPACKBAND and SUNLINSOL_LAPACKDENSE modules which would cause the tests to fail on some platforms.

 Changes in v6.4.0
 -----------------